 Readmission After A Period of Suspension

 Students on Academic Suspension who raise their cumulative GPA to 2.00 or higher can be reinstated in good standing following application to the Office of Admissions and Records.
 Removal from suspension can be most effectively accomplished by re-enrolling for courses in which the student has a failing grade.

-If a student who has been suspended feels that unusual circumstances warrant a review, the student may provide a written appeal to the Academic Appeals Committee in care of the Counseling and Student Disability Services.
+If a student who has been suspended feels that unusual circumstances warrant a review, the student may provide a written appeal to the Academic Appeals Committee in care of the Counseling and Student Accessibility Services.